yale-p2med/SARC_BAL/README.md

 1. Supervised analysis results:

--- lists of identified genes for the clinicla traits.
+- lists of identified genes for the clinicla traits.

--- pathway enrichment analysis using GeneGO MetaCore for each gene list.
+- pathway enrichment analysis using GeneGO MetaCore for each gene list.

 2. Unsupervised analysis results including the list of genes in each identified gene modules and their corresponding pathway enrichment analysis results.

+- list of genes in each identified gene module.

+- pathway enrichment analysis using GeneGO MetaCore for each gene module.

 3. RDS files that contains the all the data.
 These files can be directly loaded into R so that readers do not have to write their own codes to load in the data.